lizmat/raku-all-modules/avuserow/perl6-binary-structured/README.md

   * uint32

 These types consume 1, 2, or 4 bytes as appropriate for the type.
+These values are interpreted as little endian by default.
+Big endian representations may be indicated by using the `is big-endian` trait, see the traits section below.

   * Buf

 Buf is another type that lends itself to representing this data.
 It has no obvious length and requires the `read` trait to consume it (see the traits section below).

+Note that you can provide both `is read` and `is written` to compute the value when parsing and building, allowing you to put in arbitrary bytes at this position.
+See `StreamPosition` below if you just want to keep track of the current position.

   * StaticData